 - 5 tsp Aleppo-style pepper flakes

 - 2 tsp kosher salt

 - 3 cups fresh sage leaves from 3 bunches

 - Good finishing olive oil

 - Grated Manchego cheese

-Prepare the beans: Cook beans according to our guide in the cooking vessel of your choice.
-Once cooked, remove bay leaves and strain beans (reserving the broth for storage and other uses).
+Prepare the beans: Cook beans with the aromatics according to our guide in the cooking vessel of your choice.
+Once cooked, remove bay leaves and strain beans.

 Make the pesto: Meanwhile, in a small saucepan over medium heat, combine olive oil and garlic and cook just until oil is fragrant and garlic is golden.
 Remove from heat and once cooled slightly (but still warm) stir in sage.
 Sage should turn a dark green color as it absorbs the oil.
 In a blender or food processor, combine pistachios, preserved lemons, parsley, Aleppo-style pepper flakes, salt, and sage-garlic-oil mixture.
 Blend until smooth, scraping down the sides and drizzling in olive oil as needed to help everything blend.
 Once smooth, refrigerate immediately to retain vibrant green color.